dynatrace-oss-contrib/opentelemetry-specification/specification/protocol/otlp.md

 #### Partial success retry

 Each server has its particularities and its way of treating data.
-There could be many reasons why a given server only accepted parts of a OTLP request (e.g. quota exceeded, data not conforming with the server's standards, etc).
+There can be many reasons why a given server only accepted parts of a OTLP request (e.g. quota exceeded, data not conforming with the server's standards, etc).